RicoJia/ricojia.github.io/_posts/2025/2025-3-4-3d-slam-lidar-odometry.markdown

 3. Also, if we want to discard voxels if there have been too many old ones, we can implement an Least-Recently-Used (LRU) cache of voxels.

 - If there are too many points in a specific voxels, we can choose not to update it anymore.

+### Summary of Vanilla and Incremental NDT Odometry

+Similarities:

+- We don't store points into point cloud permanently.
+We just store voxels and their stats

+How do we update voxels?
+- NDT3D needs a grid_: `unordered_map<key, idx>`.
+This means:
+    1. We need to reconstruct the grid cells from scratch.
+    2. We need keyframes which allows us to selectively add ponitclouds
+- NDT3D_inc needs an LRU cache: `std::list<data>`, `unordered_map<itr>`.
+We don't need to generate grid cell

 ## Indirect Lidar Odometry